NESCent/popgenInfo/README.md

-# Population Genetics in R | Resources for users and developers
+# Resources for Population Genetics in R

-This site provides resources for conducting population gentics analysis in R using existing packages.
+This site provides resources for conducting population genetic analyses in R using existing packages.

 | Getting Started | Learning |
 |-----------------|----------|